 So what are you to say?
 Well, first off, don’t start this conversation when on the verge of a meltdown.
 You start by explaining to your child how much money you have, where it comes from, and where that money needs to go.
 Do you get a salary or an hourly wage?
 Explain in terms your child understands.
 Let them know that you have only so much money coming in each month.
 And let them know that money is spent on the items that your family needs.
 This can be a fun and engaging conversation and enlightening for both you and your child.

 A Chance To Talk About Needs vs Wants

 Try to have your child list out the needs that your family has.
 A place to live, food to eat and clothes to wear are the primary ones, but see how deep you can go.
 If you need to commute to work, see if your child can come up with gas for the car, or subway pass as a need.
 Guide them and try to list the big ones.
 Go deeper if your child is into it.
 Then explain that the money that is left over after the needs are met can then be spent on wants, and then explain how you prioritize the desires in your family.
 Tell your child if their wishes will be given on birthdays or other special days, then tell your child so.
 If you can buy more wants more often, let your child know the guidelines for when those wants will be met.

 That way, when the question comes up in a store for that toy or candy, you can say, “that is not a priority for us right now”, or “we are not choosing to use our money to buy that at this time”.
 Let them know they may get it on their birthday or whatever guidelines you set out.
 It is not an easy out, and it may likely spur on more conversation such as needs vs wants, but at least you are starting to show your child how money is allocated, instead of using a blanket statement that may not be true to appease them.

-Are there other phrases that you catch yourself saying, that you wish you could change, or better yet have you ever found yourself saying a money cliche.
+Are there other phrases that you catch yourself saying, that you wish you could change?
+Or have you ever found yourself saying a money cliche?
 Tell me about it in the comments.